The best sales to shop today: AirPods Pro, Dyson, Greenworks, and more | CNN Underscored

 Samsung’s newest and best earbuds are down to one of the lowest prices we’ve seen, at $30 off on Amazon.
 Snag your own pair of Galaxy Buds Pro — our top earbuds pick for Android users — for just $169.99 in Phantom Black, Phantom Silver or Phantom Violet; just be sure to shop soon, as they’re likely to sell out fast.

-Instant Pot Pro 10-in-1 Pressure Cooker, 8 Quart ($129.95, originally $149.99; amazon.com)
+Instant Pot Pro 10-in-1 Pressure Cooker, 8-Quart ($129.95, originally $149.99; amazon.com)

 No, you did not miss your chance to get the famous Instant Pot Pro on sale.
 Right now the pressure cooker, steamer, sous vide, yogurt maker, rice cooker and so much more is on sale for $129.95 while supplies last.

-Sony A8H 55-inch Bravia OLED 4K Ultra HD Smart TV ($1,298, originally $1,899.99; amazon.com)
+Sony A8H 55-Inch Bravia OLED 4K Ultra HD Smart TV ($1,298, originally $1,899.99; amazon.com)

 Our pick for best luxury TV is seeing a rare discount on Amazon today.
 About $600 off, the Sony A8H 55-inch TV delivers vibrant colors and a superbly detailed picture, thanks to its OLED capabilities and 4K resolution.
 Read more about why it’s our favorite here, and check out our full review here.